JoshTeperman/zendesk-app/Readme.md

 The intention with this application was to keep it as simple as possible, keeping in mind (1) useablility, (2) readability, and (3) extensibility.

 ### (1) Useability
 I wanted the UI to be very simple, intuitive, and fast for the user, showing as much relevant data as possible in a single page.
-The app is single page, uses colour sparingly, shows the ticket data centrally with clear headers, and uses orange to draw the eye to the View button so the user can understand where to press to get more information.
+The app is single page, uses colour sparingly, shows the ticket data centrally with clear headers, and uses orange to draw the eye to the 'View' button so the user can understand where to press to get more information.
 Pagination is intended to allow the user to navigate quickly and easily through the number of tickets provided (approx 100), and would be extended with filters / number pagination assuming larger amounts of data.

 ### (2) Readability & (3) Extensibility
 It was important for me to create code where the purpose would be immediately apparent to someone coming to the code for the first time, or myself in six months time.
-The structure is dilineated clearly: front-end client / back end server / components / styles / helper methdods, and test are grouped in blocks.
+The structure is delineated clearly: frontend client / backend server / components / styles / helper methdods, and tests are grouped in blocks.

 I have modularised my code where possible, followed DRY principles, and attempted to name varaibles and methods in ways that are declarative and logical.

-I have also kept in mind the requirements for a much larger data set, for example using dyamic rendering of ticketing components in table using React Fragments, dynamic rendering of ticketing data, dynaic rendering of error messages, pagination buttons, and the Header component.
+I have also kept in mind the requirements for a much larger data set, for example using dyamic rendering of ticketing components in a table using React Fragments, dynamic rendering of ticketing data, dynamic rendering of error messages, pagination buttons, and the Header Component.
 These aspects will be useable no matter the dataset provided.

-## Pagination and Hangling Data Bottlenecks
+## Pagination and Handling Data Bottlenecks

 A key risk to application performance was the consideration of large amounts of ticket data.
-Give the size of many of Zendesk customers, I thought it was a reasonable assumption that there could be thousands, if not hundreds of thousands of tickets in some cases, orders of magnitude more than the 100 or so we are using in this test case.
+Give the size of many of Zendesk's customers, I thought it was a reasonable assumption that there could be thousands, if not hundreds of thousands of tickets in some cases, orders of magnitude more than the 100 or so we are using in this test case.

 I decided to use the Zendesk API built-in pagination to handle ticket loads, meaning tickets are downloaded and rendered in groups of 25.
 Starting the application returns the first page after which the user can navigate forward or back through the pages using the paginiation buttons.
 Loading a page which hasn't been viewed before will result in a new API request for that page.

 I made the assumption that the view would be structured in such a way that the most relevant / most urgent tickets would be displayed on the first page, limiting the number of cases where users would need to load and scroll through multiple pages to find tickets.

 Trade-offs:
 The downside of this system is that the app makes a separate asynchronous request to the API for every new page resulting in a slight delay every time.
-The advantages of this system is are:
+The advantages of this system are:
 - Reduces chance of bugs: because the Zendesk API handles the pagination, creates the URLs for us, and lets us know when there are no previous_page or next_page those types of coding errors are eliminated from the code.
 - Efficent use of user data: Users will only download the pages that they want to view, when they want to view them.
 - Will perform the same no matter how many total tickets there are, that is O(1) for each page request.